matsim-org/pt2matsim/README.md

     	- "dayWithMostServices"
     	- "dayWithMostTrips"
     	- "all"
     [2] the output coordinate system.
 Use "WGS84" for no transformation.
-EPGS:* codes are supported.
+EPSG:* codes are supported.
     [3] output transit schedule file
     [4] output default vehicles file (optional)

-    [5] output shape reference file.
-A CSV file that references transit routes to shape ids.
-Can be used by certain PTMapper implementations and MappingAnalysis (optional)
+If a feed contains shapes, the shape id is stored in the transit route's description.

 ### From HAFAS
 HAFAS is a data format used by Swiss public transit agencies (particularly SBB) and other agencies in Europe (e.g. Deutsche Bahn).